Cookie04CZ/GlyphRepair/README.md

                         Path to hash database of known input files -v, --verbose         Enables verbose output
 ```
-For example, if you want to repair several PDF files in a given directory and all subdirectiories, you can use
+For example, if you want to repair all PDF files in given directory and subdirectiories, you can use
 ```
 GlyphRepair -m "c:\PDFs are here" -r -d known_docs.psv
 ```

 **Note that -d option is mandatory**, because you know how it is: most people have a mess in their PCs.
 We originally devised the program to repair popular hobby magazines and we had to make sure it doesn't touch any other PDF files it may find.
 Therefore, the multiple repair function has a safety feature built in it: **it repairs only files whose MD5 hashes are stored in known_docs.psv database**.
 This PSV file has only two columns, MD5 hash and name of the source PDF file.
-Note that only the MD5 hash decides whether a file is repaired; you may leave the file name column blank.
-On Windows, you can use its built-in certification utility to calculate the MD5 hash:
+Note that only the MD5 hash decides whether a file will be repaired; you may leave the file name column blank.
+On Windows, you can use a system utility to calculate the MD5 hash:
 ```
 certutil -hashfile ABCD.pdf md5
 ```